DytAC-study/CST8918-G12-Final/README.md

 ---

-**Test Comment**: GitHub Secrets configured - testing workflow execution for screenshot capture.
+**Test Comment**: Ready for pull request creation and workflow testing.